ElektraInitiative/libelektra/src/bindings/swig/ruby/README.md

 Kdb.open do |db|
 	...
 end
-# db.close is called implecitly
+# db.close is called implicitly
 ```

 Note: after the block was executed, `db.close` is called implicitly, Thus you